kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/favorites-2020-11/index.md

 ### Humor

 - [What Spiritual People Are Like This Election](https://youtu.be/SN0TQ1QIX10) – Funny take on 2020 from the perspective of a spiritual US American.
 - [Biden Won!
-Here’s What You Need To Know](https://youtu.be/lBZ-KiYoU68) – JP Spears explains what can happen till January when the next president takes office.
+Here’s What You Need To Know](https://youtu.be/lBZ-KiYoU68) – JP Sears explains what can happen till January when the next president takes office.
 Prepare for _Nancy Pelocy_ as your next president. 😅
 - [The Vote Counting Effort In Nevada](https://youtu.be/iCMoKTd2xAI) – _Dim Dillon_ is spot on with his humor on election counting in Nevada.
 - [How a Civil War Could Start!](https://youtu.be/6luFJvZt-og)
 - [Election goes to supreme court…](https://youtu.be/VA4x1-nWN5E) – Democrats can only pray the election doesn’t end in front of the supreme court.